 - The old city of Dinan which can easily be reached by coach.
-The social event should take place there.
 See also this site (in french).

 Rennes is the capital of Brittany and is ideally situated at the heart of a dual carriageway network linking Brittany to Paris and Normandy and to the areas south of the Loire divide.
 The city of Rennes is very pleasant with its parks and gardens and the delightful old town with its faithfully restored streets and squares, colourful traditional timber-framed houses and outstanding buildings by famous architects.
 A visit to the Musée de Bretagne is recommended to discover what life in Brittany was like in ancient times as well as the present day – there’s also a fine art museum in the same building.
 You’ll find a great choice of restaurants, bars and pavement cafés in the old town and one of the largest markets in France is held on Saturday mornings.
 There you can find all kinds of French delicacies such as cheese, sea food, crêpes and galettes and everything else from flowers to fresh meet.

 © D. Gouray/Ville de Rennes

 More on Rennes at: